OpenVisualCloud/Video-Super-Resolution-Library.Enhanced-BasicVSR/README.md

 After applying the FFmpeg plugin patches and building FFmpeg, refer to [the FFmpeg command line samples](ivsr_ffmpeg_plugin/README.md#how-to-run-inference-with-ffmpeg-plugin) for instructions on running inference with FFmpeg.

 # 4. Model files
 iVSR supports only models in OpenVINO IR format.
-Contact your Intel representative to obtain the model files, as they are not included in the package.
+Contact your Intel representative to obtain the model files, as they are not included in the repo.

 # 5. License
 iVSR is licensed under the BSD 3-clause license.
 See [LICENSE](LICENSE.md) for details.